 Chris dedicates his practice to helping clients and making his community a safer place.
 He has earned a reputation as an exceptional litigator in the courtroom.
-With nearly a decade of trial experience, he has handled hundreds of bench and jury trials in the Commonwealth of Virginia.
+With over a decade of trial experience, he has handled hundreds of bench and jury trials in the Commonwealth of Virginia.
 Chris knows how to present evidence so that the jury comprehends his client’s hardships and the impact their injuries have had on their lives.

 Chris works on a wide range of personal injury cases including car crashes, truck accidents and motorcycle wrecks.
 Injured in a tractor-trailer accident in 2007, Chris has a first-hand understanding of what personal injury clients go through in the aftermath of an accident including the physical pain, the impact on loved ones, and the financial burdens incurred along the road to recovery.
 He strives to guide and protect those experiencing these difficult situations so that they may concentrate fully on their healing.